Jad-Samaan/LNU-IoT-Course-Project/README.md

 - MCU: Heltec LoRa32, installed drivers, checked the pinmap, have some issues with libraries.
 - Sensors: did not test yet.
 - Network protocol: I have tested the connection with WiFi
-- Data visualization on Adafruit, created account,published from Heltec board to a specific feed.
+- Data visualization on Adafruit, created account,published from Heltec board to specific feeds.